top of page

 Effective therapy will help you identify your strengths even if you believe you have none, and it will help you systematically grow more accustomed to positive self-talk.
 Therapy will also help you identify and challenge your inner critic.

-• Identifying and acknowledging strengths
+• Identifying and acknowledging your strengths

 • Accepting compliments